-While you’re dashing through the snow (or dreaming of a white Christmas) to take care of all your holiday errands, don’t forget the wrapping paper, a wreath for the front door, and a review of your insurance.
+While you’re dashing through the snow to take care of all your holiday errands, don’t forget the wrapping paper, a wreath for the front door, and a review of your insurance.

 Yup.
 You read that correctly.